Success tips when doing business in Bahrain

 Are there any financial restrictions on a Bahrain company?There are no financial restrictions for companies in Bahrain.
 Free movement of capital, profits, or dividends is a financial advantage in Bahrain.

 What are the tax implications of Bahrain company formation?Most companies in Bahrain are not subject to corporate tax, except those operating in the oil industry.
-In addition, there are no personal, value-added, or withholding taxes.
+In addition, there are no personal or withholding taxes.
 Bahrain also offers 100% customs duty exemption on capital goods and goods for re-export, raw materials for manufacturing, semi-finished commodities imported for further processing, imports required for development projects, and initial import of capital goods by a manufacturing company.